dfo-osdt/osp-docs/docs/en/publication-process/management-review-process.md

 While you are the current reviewer, you are able to edit the MRF form as required.
 :::

+The Manuscript and any Potential Public Interest can be reviewed in the Quick Review panel in the Manuscript Management Review page.

-To review the Manuscript Form:
+To review the full Manuscript Form:

 1. Click the **<- GO TO MANUSCRIPT FORM** button.
 2. Click the **Download icon** to download a PDF copy of the manuscript.